Traffic offence fines and demerit points

-You must not use a hand-held mobile phone while driving even if you are stopped at traffic lights.
+You must not use a hand-held mobile phone or visual display unit while driving, even if you are stopped at traffic lights.

 When approaching a railway crossing, look and listen for trains, and slow down to a speed that allows you to stop quickly.

 |Fail to obey traffic control device at level crossing||$500||3|